Change isn't Always Negative we can help there is a positive future ahead

 • Remain united as parents.
 Try your best to mutually agree on things with your soon to be ex spouse, and send clear and similar messages from each of you back to your child.
 This will help them feel more secure and less anxious about the changes to come.
 Hearing conflicting messages from each side can create confusion for a child.
 Remain mutual on parenting decisions and other discussions you have with your child.

 There’s nothing easy about breaking the news of a divorce to your children, no matter how young or old they may be.
 Let your children know that you are available to them whenever they need to talk or ask anymore questions about the situation.
 For assistance in the child custody process after a divorce, The Sampair Group will help you navigate the best ways to handle custody agreements and talking to your children about these new changes.
-Visit us today at www.sampair.com for more information and a free consultation.
+Visit us today at www.sampair.com for more information and a consultation.